gvwilson/fiction/santas/index.md

 It raised the blowgun to its lips and took aim.

 Afterward,
-Finner could never remember actually drawing the raygun.
+Finner could never remember actually drawing the ray gun.
 It was just suddenly there in his hand.
 A single brilliant bolt of green punched a smoldering hole in the foresail just a few inches from the elf's head.